je2dz/Azure-SOC/README.md

 ## Utilizing NIST 800.61r2 Computer Incident Handling Guide

-For each simulated attacks I then practiced incident responses following NIST SP 800-61 r2.
+For each simulated attack I then practiced incident responses following NIST SP 800-61 r2.

 ![NIST 800.61](https://i.imgur.com/6PTG7c0l.png)

-Each organization will have policies related to incident response and should be followed.
+Each organization will have policies related to an incident response that should be followed.
 This event is just a walkthrough for possible actions to take in the detection of malware on a workstation.

 #### Preparation

-- The Azure lab was setup to ingest all of the logs into Log Analytics Workspace, Sentinel and Defender configured, and alert rules put in place.
+- The Azure lab was set up to ingest all of the logs into Log Analytics Workspace, Sentinel and Defender were configured, and alert rules were put in place.

 #### Detection & Analysis

 - Malware has been detected on a workstation with the potential to compromise the confidentiality, integrity, or availability of the system and data.
 - Assigned alert to an owner, set the severity to "High", and the status to "Active"
 - Identified the primary user account of the system and all systems affected.
-- A full scan of the system was conducted using an up-to-date antivirus software to identify the malware.
+- A full scan of the system was conducted using up-to-date antivirus software to identify the malware.
 - Verified the authenticity of the alert as a "True Positive".
 - Sent notifications to appropriate personnel as required by the organization's communication policies.

 #### Containment, Eradication & Recovery

 - The infected system and any additional systems infected by the malware were quarantined.
-- If the malware was unable to be removed or the system sustained damage, the system would have been shutdown and disconnected from the network.
+- If the malware was unable to be removed or the system sustained damage, the system would have been shut down and disconnected from the network.
 - Depending on organizational policies the affected systems could be restored known clean state, such as a system image or a clean installation of the operating system and applications.
-Or the an up-to-date anti-virus solution could be used to clean the systems.
+Or an up-to-date anti-virus solution could be used to clean the systems.

 #### Post-Incident Activity

-- In this simulated case an employee had downloaded a game that contained the malware.
+- In this simulated case, an employee had downloaded a game that contained malware.
-- All information was gathered and analyzed to determine root cause, extent of damage, and effectivness of the response.
+- All information was gathered and analyzed to determine the root cause, extent of damage, and effectiveness of the response.
-- Report diseminated to all stakeholders.
+- Report disseminated to all stakeholders.
-- Corrective actions implemented to remediate the root cause.
+- Corrective actions are implemented to remediate the root cause.
-- And a lessons learned review of the incident was conducted.
+- And a lessons-learned review of the incident was conducted.

 <br />

 ## Conclusion

-In this project I utilized Microsoft Azure to create a honeynet and ingest logs from various resources into a Log Analytics workspace.
+In this project, I utilized Microsoft Azure to create a honeynet and ingest logs from various resources into a Log Analytics workspace.
 Microsoft Sentinel was used to create attack maps, trigger alerts, and incidents.
-I then gathered metrics over 48-hours period to display the significance of properly configuring cloud assets with security in mind.
+I then gathered metrics over a 48-hours period to display the significance of properly configuring cloud assets with security in mind.
 By implementing one section of NIST SP 800-53 r4 I was able to drastically reduce the number of security events and incidents.

-Had this simulation been linked to an actual organization there would have been many more avenues of attack to the confidentiality, availability, and integrity of the data of the organization.
+Had this simulation been linked to an actual organization there would have been many more avenues of attack on the confidentiality, availability, and integrity of the data of the organization.